 Socio-Economic Indexes for Areas (SEIFA) is a summary measure of the social and economic conditions of geographic areas across Australia.
 SEIFA comprises a number of indexes, generated by the ABS from the Census of Population and Housing.
 People in the most disadvantaged quintiles are at greater risk of homelessness.
-Overall, the Gold Coast had 9.0% of people in the most disadvantaged quintile, half the Queensland figure of 20%.
-Despite this, the areas of Southport (25.9%) and Gold Coast North (22.6%) exceeded both the broader Gold Coast and Queensland figures as shown in Figure 2 below.
+Overall, the Gold Coast had 9.0% of people in the most disadvantaged quintile.
+Southport (25.9%) and Gold Coast North (22.6%) exceeded both the broader Gold Coast and Queensland figures as shown in figure 2 below.

 Figure 2.
-Percentage of population by SEIFA quintile 1 (most disadvantaged), by SA3 area, Gold Coast and Queensland, 2011
+Percentage of population by SEIFA quintile 1 (most disadvantaged), by SA3 area, Gold Coast and Queensland, 2016

-Source: ABS 2033.0.55.001, Census of Population and Housing: Socio-Economic Indexes for Areas (SEIFA), Australia - Data only, 2011, (Queensland Treasury derived)
+Source: ABS 2033.0.55.001, Census of Population and Housing: Socio-Economic Indexes for Areas (SEIFA), Australia - Data only, 2016, (Queensland Treasury derived)